Rongbuk Monastery - The highest monastery in the world

 ● Best Seasons: The temperature in Rongbuk Monastery is rather low, especially at night.
 The best seasons to visit include April and May, along with early September and late October, among which less than 20 days are actually fine to enjoy the most beautiful landscape.

 ● Accommodation: There is a hostel called Rongbuk Monastery Guesthouse nearby Rongbuk where offers some rooms without independent washingroom.
 There are available electric blankets now and you can sleep in a warm room.
-Don’t forget to bring your own toilet requisites.
+During May ~ October, there are many tents set up and operated by Tibetan nomads near Rongbuk Monastery as well for your choice.

 ● Restaurant: There is only one available restaurant in Rongbuk Monastery Guesthouse providing limited food and drinks.
 You are suggested buy some food supply before going to Mount Everest.